photo(26).jpeg

 UK Volunteers then got to see life through the lens of another human being, a stranger from New York.

-The photos you see here were all emailed to an email address included in the gift package, see below for what got sent to that email address...see above for the original selfie submissions.
+The photos you see here were all emailed to an email address included in the gift package.